livewire/livewire/docs/quickstart.md

 This code will display the `$count` property and two buttons that increment and decrement the `$count` property respectively.

-# Step 5: Add the Livewire component to a route
+## Register a route for the component

 Open the `routes/web.php` file and add the following code: